kaqduz/xMysticItems/README.md

 DEATHACCESSABLE when item will access death event i.e instant respawn, lighting effect after death etc , CUSTOM with this type you can do everything based on Bukkit;
 ```
-Remember that MysticItem base class implements listener so u can use Event Handler
+Remember that MysticItem base class implements listener so u can use Event Handler;

 ```
 public class Dagger extends MysticItem {